linbug/linbug.github.io/_drafts/Parallelisation in Python.md

 ### Concurrency
 The first scenario works fine, but it's slow.
 Sometimes there are pauses which cause bottlenecks.
 Maybe someone forgot avocadoes for their guacamole, so everyone in the line has to wait while she goes and finds them (how selfish!).
-During this pause, instead of waiting (as he did in scenario one), the till assistant starts scanning some items from the other customers.
+In scenario two, instead of waiting during this pause (as he did in scenario one), the till assistant starts scanning some items from the other customers.
 When the first customer returns with her avocadoes, the assistant resumes from where he was before.
 This is like how *concurrency* works.

 *Concurrency* is when two or more tasks are being performed during overlapping time periods, but they're never being executed at exactly the same time.
 A real-world example would be a computer with a single core that is running multiple drivers for the mouse, keyboard and display driver at the same time.
 The computer isn't ever running more than one process at a time; rather, it sneakily switches between them so fast that you don't notice the gaps.